Architecture > Authentication

 There are two different entry points into AMI, each of which can have their own instance of an authentication adapter:

-• Frontend Web Interface - When accessing AMI through a browser, first the user must supply a user name and password via the html login page (see property name for front end web access)
+- A user must supply a username and password via the html login page (see the properties)

 AMI Predefined Attributes